orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*Millions of people able to collaborate towards a single goal.
-That would be *
+*Instead of the familiar thousands, imagine millions of people able to collaborate towards a single goal.*
 ***[], []***
 ***, 2XXX***